LenShustek/Playtune_poll/README.txt

    http://playground.arduino.cc/Code/Timer1 and put into your Arduino library directory, or just put in the directory with the other files.

-   There are five public functions and one public variable that you can use in your runtime code in Playtune_poll_test.ino.
+   There are seven public functions and one public variable that you can use in your runtime code in Playtune_poll_test.ino.

    void tune_start_timer(int microseconds)